Dynamic Markups

 Overview

+The markup system is highly customizable and offers a wide array of options and settings.
 You have the flexibility to determine how much lower than the "market price" you want to price a particular room.
-Furthermore, in scenarios where your default markup is 15%, but the market price falls below your offering, Dynamic Markups allow you to adjust your selling price within the preset parameters, ensuring competitiveness and making successful sales.
+Furthermore, in scenarios where your default markup is 15%, but the market price falls below your offering, Dynamic Markups allow you to adjust your selling price within preset parameters, ensuring competitiveness and facilitating successful sales.

-The system's Dynamic Markup feature is advanced and the configuration process is complex and sensitive.
-We highly recommend thoroughly familiarizing yourself with the system before proceeding with the configuration.
-This will enable you to use the feature effectively and avoid any potential issues.
+NoteThe system's Dynamic Markup feature is advanced, and the configuration process is complex and sensitive.
+We highly recommend thoroughly familiarizing yourself with the system before proceeding with configuration.
+This will enable you to use the feature effectively and avoid potential issues.

-Offer categories
+Offer Categories

-The system utilizes three distinct offer type categories (to be defined for each account in the contracts section) :
+The system utilizes three distinct offer type categories (to be defined for each account in the contracts section):

 Understanding Parity